nyg/js-fetch/README.md

 ## Description

-`js-fetch` is a lightweight wrapper around the Javascript Fetch API.
-At the moment, its main use is for retrieving JSON from external URLs (using [cors.io](https://cors.io)).
+`js-fetch` is a basic wrapper around the Javascript Fetch API.
+At the moment, its main use is for retrieving JSON from external URLs (using [cors-anywhere.herokuapp.com](https://cors-anywhere.herokuapp.com)).

 ## Examples